William Hanna: Legacy

 Most of the cartoons Hanna and Barbera created revolved around close friendship or partnership; this theme is evident with Yogi Bear and Boo Boo, Fred Flintstone and Barney Rubble, Ruff and Reddy, The Jetsons family, and the friends in Scooby-Doo.
 These may have been a reflection of the close business friendship and partnership that Hanna and Barbera shared for almost 60 years.
 Professionally, they balanced each other's strengths and weaknesses very well, but Hanna and Barbera traveled in completely different social circles.
-Hanna's personal friends primarily included other animators; Barbera tended to socialize with Hollywood celebrities.
-Their division of work roles complemented each other but they rarely talked outside of work since Hanna was interested in the outdoors and Barbera liked beaches, good food and drink.
-Nevertheless, in their long partnership, in which they worked with over 2,000 animated characters, Hanna and Barbera rarely exchanged a cross word.
+Hanna's personal friends primarily included other animators.
+Barbera tended to socialize with Hollywood celebrities.

+Their division of work roles complemented each other but they rarely talked outside of work, since Hanna was interested in the outdoors and Barbera liked beaches, good food and drinks.
+In their long partnership, in which they worked with over 2,000 animated characters, Hanna and Barbera rarely exchanged a cross word.
 Barbera said: "We understood each other perfectly, and each of us had deep respect for the other's work."

 Hanna is considered one of the all-time great animators and on a par with Tex Avery.
 Hanna and Barbera were among the most successful animators on the cinema screen and successfully adapted to the change television brought to the industry.
 Leonard Maltin says the Hanna–Barbera team "[may] hold a record for producing consistently superior cartoons using the same characters year after year—without a break or change in routine.
 Their characters are not only animated superstars, but also a very beloved part of American pop culture".
 They are often considered as Walt Disney's only rivals as cartoonists.

 Hanna and Barbera had a lasting impact on television animation.
 Cartoons they created often make greatest lists.
 Many of their characters have appeared in film, books, toys, and other media.
 During the 1960s their TV shows had a worldwide audience of over 300 million people and have since been translated into more than 20 languages.
 The works of Hanna and Barbera also have been recognized for their music, such as The Cat Concerto (1946) and Johann Mouse (1952), called "masterpieces of animation" in part due to their use of classical music.